nursefly/braze-segment-debounce/README.md

 require middleware like the frontend but it does rely on a caching or storage mechanism that the user provides.
-Similar to `web`, it stores previous payloads using the storage mechanism, and compares the `payload` to be sent to Segment/Braze against the previous versions to only send new or updated `traits`.
+Similar to `web`, it stores previous payloads using the storage mechanism, and compares the `payload` to be sent to Segment/Braze against the previous versions so that it only sends new or updated `traits`.

 #### Arguments